leoschwarz/opensim-protocol/surface.md

 TODO:

+From the UDP message `TeleportFinish` we obtain for OpenSim: region_size_x : RegionSizeX as obtainable from OpenSim (Info message) region_size_y : RegionSizeY as obtainable from OpenSim

 | grids_per_patch_edge | mGridsPerPatchEdge  | WOLRD_PATCH_SIZE = 32 |
 | patches_per_edge     | mPatchesPerEdge     | Number of patches on one side of a region. |
 mPatchesPerEdge = (mGridsPerEdge - 1) / mGridsPerPatchEdge;